 If you suffer from respiratory ailments, such as asthma, COPD or seasonal allergies, you might have considered or have invested in an air purifier for your home.
 It’s now estimated that 1 in 4 American households own an air purifier.

-While air purifiers can help neutralize some of the threats in your home, do they actually live up to all the hype?
+While they can help neutralize some of the threats in your home, are air purifiers worth it?

 How do air purifiers work?